Knowledge Hub

 Businesses will frequently be offered the option of including price escalation clauses that rise in line with indexation.
 The advantage of this type of price clause is that:

-• It avoids negotiation on a price rise as there is a pre-agreed formula and reduces the risk of commercial litigation over commercial contract disputes
+• It avoids negotiation on a price rise as there is a pre-agreed formula, and reduces the risk of commercial litigation over commercial contract disputes.

 Automatic price increases

 Some contracting parties prefer to negotiate fixed price increases.
-A fixed price increase can be stated as a percentage rise in unit price, a fixed increased unit price or a hybrid index rise.
+A fixed price increase can be stated as a percentage rise in unit price, a fixed increase in unit price or a hybrid index rise.
 The hybrid option is usually expressed as a percentage rise of say 5% of the contract price plus RPI or CPI increase.
 Not every buyer is savvy enough to consider how these price rises will affect them over the life of a contract or their affordability.

 Flexible price escalation clauses

-In some industries and sectors flexible price escalation clauses, not linked to an index or specified percentage increase, are the preferred option to future proof your contracts.
+In some industries and sectors, flexible price escalation clauses, not linked to an index or specified percentage increase, are the preferred option to future-proof your contracts.
 For example, if you are in the construction industry, the price of building material has ‘gone through the roof’ and a CPI price rise clause in a commercial contract with a local builders merchants, or with by a company commissioning a building, may not reflect the real price rise of the cost of plaster or the salaries of your employees with skilled trades.
-With a poorly thought out, or too rigid price escalation clause, your company could in effect be subsidising those it contracts with as your price escalation clause isn’t flexible enough to meet and adapt to trading conditions.
+With a poorly thought-out, or too rigid, price escalation clause, your company could, in effect, be subsidising those it contracts with, as your price escalation clause isn’t flexible enough to meet and adapt to trading conditions.

 Advice for suppliers